 NEI’s animal training expertise has grown far beyond birds.
 Steve’s history of training free-flight birds had a profound effect on preparing him for training other species in zoos and aquariums.
 Perhaps the most important influence on his training ability was knowing that the consequence of a poor training decision could result in the loss of his animal … it could just fly away!
 This unique liability forced him to develop insights, skills and scientifically sound training strategies that might not have been as important if he were training animals confined in enclosures.

 Natural Encounters, Inc. quickly grew from a bird show provider to a company specializing in animal behavior and visitor experience.
 In 1988 NEI began consulting on zoo-wide animal behavior issues and teaching keepers the art and science of animal training.
-Steve and his staff at NEI have now trained hundreds of species, from marmosets and elephants to reptiles and fish, and have taught their animal training techniques to hundreds of people around the world.
+Steve and his staff at NEI have now trained hundreds of species, from marmosets and elephants to reptiles and fish, and have taught their animal training techniques to thousands of people around the world.

 Throughout the zoological community, demand for establishing behavior management programs has increased.
 In response, NEI has brought together the most experienced, cross-disciplinary behavior management training and program development team available.
 These professionals come from the fields of animal training, biology, psychology, behavior analysis, theater, and show production.
 Their expertise encompasses a wide breadth of taxa found in zoological collections.
 In addition to the project leaders and consulting staff, NEI also employs over thirty full-time animal trainers.